jonnonz1/nz-statute-book/acts/public/2006/evidence-act-2006.md

 (5) If the counsel is dissatisfied with the decision of the Registrar as to the amount of the bill, the counsel may, within 14 days after the date of the decision, apply to a Judge of the court to review the decision, and the Judge may make any order varying or confirming the decision that the Judge considers fair and reasonable.

 ### 116 Judge may make orders and give directions to preserve anonymity of witness
-(1) A Judge who makes an order under section 110 or 112 may, for the purposes of any committal hearing or the trial (as the case may be), also make any orders and give any directions that the Judge considers necessary to preserve the anonymity of the witness, including (without limitation) 1 or more of the following directions:
+(1) A Judge who makes an order under section 110 or 112 may, for the purposes of the giving of oral evidence in accordance with an oral evidence order or the trial (as the case may be), also make any orders and give any directions that the Judge considers necessary to preserve the anonymity of the witness, including (without limitation) 1 or more of the following directions:
   (a) that the court be cleared of members of the public:
   (b) that the witness be screened from the defendant:
   (c) that the witness give evidence by closed-circuit television or by video link.
-(2) In considering whether to give directions concerning the mode in which the witness is to give his or her evidence at any committal hearing or the trial, the Judge must have regard to the need to protect the witness while at the same time ensuring a fair hearing for the defendant.
+(2) In considering whether to give directions concerning the mode in which the witness is to give his or her evidence in accordance with an oral evidence order or at the trial, the Judge must have regard to the need to protect the witness while at the same time ensuring a fair hearing for the defendant.
 (3) This section does not limit—
-  (a) section 206 of the Summary Proceedings Act 1957 (which confers power to deal with contempt of court); or (b) section 197 of the Criminal Procedure Act 2011 (which confers power to clear the court); or (c) any power of the court to direct that evidence be given, or to permit evidence to be given, by a particular mode.
+  (a) section 365 of the Criminal Procedure Act 2011 (which confers power to deal with contempt of court); or (b) section 197 of the Criminal Procedure Act 2011 (which confers power to clear the court); or (c) any power of the court to direct that evidence be given, or to permit evidence to be given, by a particular mode.